 - Minnesota is located approximately 20 kilometres northwest of Primavera and the main target consists of a multi-phase intrusive with numerous vein sets and wide spread alteration over an area of 1.75 kilometres x 1.25 kilometres. - Soil, rock, channel, trench and auger sampling has defined a surface gold anomaly more than three kilometres in length.
-Recent trenching on the northern area of the Minnesota gold target intersected 93.5 metres grading 1.65 g/t gold in an altered intrusive and the zone is open in both directions.
+2014 trenching on the northern area of the Minnesota gold target intersected 109.6 metres grading 1.58 g/t gold in an altered intrusive and the zone is open in both directions. - Previous sampling in the central area of the Minnesota gold target returned channel samples including 8.0 metres grading 6.35 g/t gold and 9.2 metres grading 4.17 g/t gold open in both directions.